 An entity shall include all the future cash flows within the boundary of each contract in the group.
 The entity may estimate the future cash flows at a higher level of aggregation and then allocate the resulting fulfilment cash flows to individual groups of contracts.
 [IFRS 17:33]

 The estimates of future cash flows shall be current, explicit, unbiased, and reflect all the information available to the entity without undue cost and effort about the amount, timing and uncertainty of those future cash flows.
 They should reflect the entity’s perspective, provided that the estimates of relevant market variables are consistent with observable market prices.
 [IFRS 17:33]

 The discount rates applied to the estimate of cash flows shall: [IFRS 17:36]

 (a) reflect the time value of money (TVM), the characteristics of the cash flows, and the liquidity characteristics of the insurance contracts; (b) be consistent with observable current market prices (if any) of those financial instruments whose cash flow characteristics are consistent with those of the insurance contracts; and (c) exclude the effect of factors that influence such observable market prices but do not affect the future cash flows of the insurance contracts.

 Risk adjustment for non-financial risk

-The estimate of the present value of the future cash flows is adjusted to reflect the compensation that the entity requires for bearing the uncertainty about the amount and timing of future cash flows that arises from non-financial risk.
-[IFRS 17:37]
+The estimate of the present value of the future cash flows is adjusted to reflect the compensation that the entity requires for bearing the uncertainty about the amount and timing of future cash flows that arise from non-financial risk.

 Contractual service margin